refaee81/Agentic_Azure_WebApp_MCP_Databricks-OpenAI/README.md

 This AI Agent communicates with a developed/customed FAQ Mosaic Model in Databricks to provide tailord knolwedge-based answers as well as genenral conversations that help day-2-day business ops.

 The WebApp is the UI that deployed via Azure WebApp Service Plan and utlizing Flask Library as well as Restful Operations.
+It is managed, maintained, and deplopyed as IaC and via Terraform.